HarunMbaabu/Login-System-with-Python-Flask-and-MySQL/README.md

 ## Login System with Python Flask and MySQL for Beginners

-### Requirements
+### Requirements(Minimum)

-<P> - Download and install Python, I am using  be using Python 3.7.2, make sure to check the box Add Python to PATH on the installation setup screen. </p>
+<P> - Download and install Python, I am using Python 3.7.2, make sure to check the box Add Python to PATH on the installation setup screen. </p>
 <p> - Download and install MySQL Community Server and MySQL Workbench, you can skip this step if you already have a MySQL server set up. </p>
 <p> - Install Python Flask with the command:<code>  pip install flask </code> </p>
 <p> - Install Flask-MySQLdb with the command: <code> pip install flask-mysqldb </code> </p>